 1. God will get your attention in a significant way.

-He used a burning bush to catch Moses’ eye, but he may get yours in an equally noteworthy but less flammable way.
-Maybe you attend a concert and the artist shares a story about sex trafficking.
-The statistics shock you, and you’ve thought of little else since.
 Maybe you read an article about how local schools are struggling to find readers for their at risk students, and you’re wondering if you’re supposed to volunteer.
 Or maybe you’ve noticed your pastor’s wife seems overwhelmed and discouraged, and you feel moved to help.
 Whatever method God uses, he will get your attention.

-2. God will often repeat himself.
+2. God will often repeat Himself.

 In Moses’ case, God repeated himself by calling Moses’ name twice from the bush.
 Your call probably won’t be audible, but the sense that God is speaking to you will usually return again and again.
 I’ve heard it said that being convicted by the Holy Spirit is like being nibbled to death by a duck, and I agree—it’s relentless.